-The offset and, if required, the byte and bit addresses are calculated automatically for structure elements, based on the position of the structure elements - for arrays across the whole array.
+Offset and - if required - byte and bit address are automatically calculated on the basis of the position of the structure elements; with arrays it is throughout the complete array.
 If you have created the same structure in the PLC and in zenon, everything works fine and you do not have to care about addressing.